hofstadter-io/hof/README.md

   reset           α     reset current HEAD to the specified state tag             α     create, list, delete or verify a tag object signed with GPG

-Colloaborate (see also 'hof topic collaborate'): fetch           α     download objects and refs from another repository pull            α     fetch from and integrate with another repository or a local branch push            α     update remote refs along with associated objects
+Collaborate (see also 'hof topic collaborate'): fetch           α     download objects and refs from another repository pull            α     fetch from and integrate with another repository or a local branch push            α     update remote refs along with associated objects